 I am not one of discerning tastes (ie I’ll eat just about anything you put in front of me) but Mr M doesn’t just give out compliments willy nilly.
 We ate off the brunch menu, I chose the Mole (pictured above) and Mr M got the Chicken with potato, onion, shishito and aji verde and was extremely impressed.

 We were lucky enough to visit Los Angeles while the Museum of Ice Cream was open, so we walked off our lunch through Japantown and the Arts District.
 I totally recommend walking through the Arts District for the street art.
-You can see more of it right here.

 Because we had somewhere to be, we didn’t get to see all of it, in fact, I’m not sure that we even scratched the surface.
 But we saw some spectacular murals and examples of how a district of warehouses and mechanics can transform itself into a beautiful area full of art for everyone to enjoy.

 There’s no better place to enjoy a sunset than at the beach and Santa Monica’s Pier means you get to hang out after dark for some rides and games too.
+That’s if you didn’t already visit yesterday.

 If you visit during summer you can also catch a Twilight Concert or two by bands like Miami Horror, Warpaint and Eric Burdon & The Animals or solo artists such as Mon Laferte.

-Ride on the historic carousel, the iconic ferris wheel and roller coaster, or learn some moves at the trapeze school.
+Ride on the historic carousel, the iconic Ferris wheel and roller coaster, or learn some moves at the trapeze school.
 Then grab something from California’s famous food trucks and your two days in LA are complete!